laganojunior/lalaheadpats/_posts/2019-08-29-draft-pods.markdown

 $$ E[\text{My tickets} + \text{Jon's tickets}] = E[\text{My tickets}] + E[\text{Jon's Tickets}] $$

-So our expected total ticket is 160[^1].
+So our expected total ticket is 160[^2].
 This works even though the amount of tickets we win individually aren't independent!
 For example if we were to face each other in the first game, if I were to end up with 20 tickets (or any value more than 0), then Jon must have 0 tickets.
 Expected value sums don't care about the individual terms being independent or not.
-That's one of the fun properties I remember from college probability, and why my first intuition is that it all didn't really matter in the first place.
+That's one of the fun properties I remember from college probability, and why my first intuition is that our seeding probably didn't really matter in the first place.

 Since the probabilities for winning a single game is constant, the overall expected value is the same whether we face each other in the first round or if we would only face each other in the final round.
 Therefore, we